ChicoState/ux-DynamicScheduler/README.md

 **Executive Summary**

-* The most important things we learned from our cognitive walkthroughs were the flaws within our design where multiple pages had no way no navigate back to a previous page.
-We could improve on the navigation of our app.
-The consequential conclusion we got from our cognitive walkthroughs tells us is to improve user experience, we must improve our application's navigation.
+* Cognitive walkthroughs revealed flaws within our design where multiple pages had no way to navigate back to a previous page.
+* This consequential feedback tells us that we must improve our application's navigation in order to improve the user experience and workflow.
+* Informal feedback showed an interest in varying new features to be added.
+* Software engineering students not only suggested more customization of tasks, but they also wanted connectivity to other applications (Google Calendar) and to other users.
+* With these gathered findings, we will focus on adding seamless navigation to the layout and look into adding the user-suggested features to leave our users with a convenient and familiar experience on the Dynamic Scheduler app.

 [Full phase II report](phaseII/)